ucsc/site-slugstrong/returning-to-campus/create-workplace-plan.md

 Many buildings have already completed the building worksite planning process but several buildings have not.
 Principal Officers are asked to proceed and have worksite plans prepared for all remaining buildings - whether you have approved on-site operations or not.
 We want to now ensure that all facilities at all sites have completed a worksite plan which includes overall preparation for COVID-19 related mitigations.

+Units across campus have been diligently completing worksite plans and readying buildings over the past year as operations have resumed on site.
+This process has been critical as it ensures that facilities have the needed COVID-19 health and safety protocols in place.
+A map showing the buildings with approved worksite plans is [available online](https://ucsc.maps.arcgis.com/apps/instant/interactivelegend/index.html?appid=289d5c5fe78a4ee4a2f918a40a04f4f5) to review.

 **Requesting Supplies or Equipment**

 To request supplies, equipment, or workspace modifications to help prevent the spread of COVID-19, please complete [this form](https://docs.google.com/forms/d/e/1FAIpQLSfZWheLtmc7GOAeEz4qh8Dl_mT9v6FaJlYNOSzQdCEJAJe1WQ/viewform).
 All requests will be evaluated by Environmental Health and Safety staff prior to fulfillment.
 Once a supplies request has been approved, you will be contacted with details for scheduling pick up of your items.